 is the number of initial user extensions.
 There should be the same number of entries as in the User_extension_table.
 If this field is zero, then the User_driver_address_table entry should be NULL.
+When using the confdefs.h mechanism for configuring an RTEMS application, the value for this field corresponds to the setting of the macro CONFIGURE_NUMBER_OF_INITIAL_EXTENSIONS which is set automatically by confdefs.h based on the size of the User Extensions Table.

 User_extension_table is the address of the User Extension Table.
 This table contains the entry points for the static set of optional user extensions.
 If no user extensions are configured, then this entry should be NULL.
 The format of this table will be discussed below.
+When using the confdefs.h mechanism for configuring an RTEMS application, the User Extensions Table is named Configuration_Initial